 - 3 ripe bananas, sliced and frozen

 - 2 tablespoons milk of your choice, (almond milk, soy milk, coconut milk, bananamilk, etc)

-- 2 tablespoons cream cheese (greek cream cheese, light cream cheese, or vegan cream cheese)
+- 2 tablespoons cream cheese of your choice (greek cream cheese, light cream cheese, or vegan cream cheese)

 - 1 cup strawberries, diced into large chunks